simonheimlicher/heimlicher.com/content/_index/transformation/strategy.md

 image:
   excerpt:
     resource: /transformation/why-okr-objectives-key-results-already-have-goals/images/*feature
+# Adding a parameter named 'link' will disable any other link in the content below
+link: /transformation/why-okr-objectives-key-results-already-have-goals/
 ---

 The difference between organizations that thrive and those who struggle is rarely a matter of luck or favorable circumstances.
 Rather, it is the rare but crucial ability to say *no*.